Lawn Aeration and Overseeding

 • Weed Reduction: A dense lawn established through overseeding can outcompete weeds, leading to a more uniform and attractive appearance.

-Professional Lawn Care Services in East Des Moines, Pleasant Hill, Altoona, and Grimes, IA
+Professional Lawn Aeration Services in North & East Des Moines, Pleasant Hill, and Altoona, IA

-At Double Take Lawn Services, we offer aerating and overseeding services to help the specific needs of lawns in East Des Moines, Pleasant Hill, Altoona, and Grimes, IA.
+At Double Take Lawn Services, we offer aerating and overseeding services in the fall to help keep lawns in North & East Des Moines, Pleasant Hill, and Altoona, IA healthy.
 Our team of experts uses the proper equipment to make sure your lawn is serviced properly, promoting a healthier, more vibrant lawn.

 Scheduling and Pricing

-We recommend scheduling aeration and overseeding services during the optimal periods:
+We recommend scheduling aeration and overseeding services during the optimal period:

 Our services are competitively priced based on the size of your lawn and area needing new seed: